Talh12/KedaEks/README.md

 This project demonstrates the deployment of an AWS EKS (Elastic Kubernetes Service) cluster using Terraform.
 The deployment is fully automated with a single `terraform apply` command.
 After the infrastructure is set up, KEDA (Kubernetes Event-Driven Autoscaling) is used to scale the pods of an NGINX deployment based on HTTP requests rather than CPU usage.

+## Why Use HTTP Requests Instead of CPU Usage?

+The reason it's better to use HTTP requests is that they provide a more precise metric for measuring the performance and load of web applications.
+While CPU usage indicates how much processing power is being used, it doesn't necessarily reflect how efficiently your application is handling incoming requests.
+Monitoring HTTP requests allows you to gauge the actual workload your application is experiencing and how well it is responding to user interactions.

 ## Project Architecture

 ![](images/diagram.png)